Why is this medication prescribed?

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are using insulin lispro.

 - Alcohol may cause a change in blood sugar.
-Ask your doctor about the safe use of alcoholic beverages while you are using insulin lispro.
+Ask your doctor about the safe use of alcoholic beverages and prescription or over the counter medications that contain alcohol while you are using insulin lispro.

 - ask your doctor what to do if you get sick, experience unusual stress, or change your diet, exercise, or activity schedule.
 These changes can affect your dosing schedule and the amount of insulin you will need.